 The Sector Strategy

-Image Credit: Michael Eastwood
+Image Credit: Michael Eastwell

 In April 2021 the Department of Natural Resources and Environment Tasmania (NRE Tas) brought together a team to create a Wildlife Rehabilitation Sector Strategy, driven by community voices concerned about various issues.